 To confirm if your TV has the necessary HDMI ports, look at the back.
 If you find ports labeled as ARC or eARC, you’re in luck!

-HDMI ports offer huge improvements over other connection choices such as optical or coaxial cables.
-Enabling high-end audio functionalities, including Dolby Atmos, HDMI ARC ports offer a seamless set-up as well.
+HDMI ports offer huge improvements over other connection choices such as optical or coaxial cables (as we have mentioned in this guide) Enabling high-end audio functionalities, including Dolby Atmos, HDMI ARC ports offer a seamless set-up as well.